-The space still appears to be in transition.
-The large signs proclaiming OSB are still in place, although Jobot’s signature “coffee” sign has been added, and the Jobot logo is on the doors.
+The space has undergone a rapid transition.
+The large signs proclaiming OSB are gone, Jobot’s signature “coffee” sign has been added, and the Jobot logo is on the doors.
 Likewise, Jobot’s distinctive umbrellas have found their way to the patio at the new location.
 Unfortunately, a policy of allowing smoking on the patio has also migrated from Fifth Street to Roosevelt Point.
 Nevertheless, the patio at the new site is at least off to the side, removing the toxic haze that non-smokers had to endure in order to enter and exit Jobot’s original space.

 Shaded bicycle racks are found behind Jobot in the ground floor of Roosevelt Point’s parking garage; however, many of the bike-riding customers who have followed Jobot from Fifth Street are using the railings surrounding the patio instead.
 Jobot has added some comfortable seating on the sidewalk right outside the door and a water station free for anyone to use.
 Inside, the high ceilings and wood furniture from the OSB days remain, but Jobot has softened the lighting.
 Most of the seating is at tables and counters, but a small lounge area is found at the back.